Andereoo/TkinterWeb/docs/source/api/tkinterweb.rst

 Do not use this widget unless absolutely nessessary.
 Instead use the :class:`HtmlFrame` widget.

-This widget can be accessed through the :attr:`~tkinterweb.HtmlFrame.html` property of the :class:`HtmlFrame` and :class:`HtmlLabel` widgets to access underlying settings and commands that are not a part of the :class:`HtmlFrame` API.
+This widget can be accessed through the :attr:`~tkinterweb.HtmlFrame.html` property of the :class:`tkinterweb.HtmlFrame` and :class:`tkinterweb.HtmlLabel` widgets to access underlying settings and commands that are not a part of the :class:`tkinterweb.HtmlFrame` API.

 .. autoclass:: tkinterweb.TkinterWeb
    :members: